David Watson (footballer, born 1946): Notts County

+In August 2025, Watson was voted Rotherham United's 'Player of the Century'.

+Sunderland

 At Roker Park, Watson began at centre forward, which many believed hindered their chances of gaining promotion.
-It was not until Bob Stokoe took over in November 1972 that Watson began to play at centre back and it paid off with Sunderland reaching the 1973 FA Cup Final where they beat First Division Leeds United 1–0.
-Watson was singled out for praise from Stokoe after the match for keeping Leeds's strike pairing of Allan Clarke and Mick Jones quiet.
+It was not until Bob Stokoe took over in November 1972 that Watson began to play at centre back.
+Sunderland reached the 1973 FA Cup final where they beat First Division Leeds United 1–0; he was able to keep Leeds's strike pairing of Allan Clarke and Mick Jones quiet and was praised by Stokoe.
 Following Sunderland's cup success the expectation was now for the club to gain promotion but they missed out by two points in both 1973–74 and 1974–75.

+Watson is regarded as one of Sunderland's greatest defenders of all time.

+Manchester City

 In the summer of 1975, Watson joined First Division Manchester City for a fee of £175,000 in a deal which saw Jeff Clarke move the other way.
 Watson spent four seasons at Maine Road which saw Man City miss out on the title in 1976–77 by one point.
 They did win the League Cup in 1976 beating Newcastle United 2–1.

+Werner Bremen

 He left Manchester City in the summer of 1979 for German Bundesliga side Werder Bremen.
 His time at Bremen was short as after making his debut in a 1–0 win over Bayer Uerdingen he was sent off in his second match against 1860 Munich for "pushing" Hermann Bitz and banned by the German FA for eight weeks.
 He was fined by his club and refused to travel to an away match against FC Schalke 04 because of an injury before turning up to play for England.

+Southampton

-Unsurprisingly, he was back in England by October with Southampton paying £200,000.
+He returned to England by October with Southampton.
 Watson played 31 games in 1979–80 and 44 games in 1980–81 as the Saints finished 8th and 6th respectively.
 However, he was dropped by Lawrie McMenemy during the next season and he joined Stoke City in January 1982.
 He played 24 times for Stoke in 1981–82 helping them to avoid relegation.

+Stoke City

 He then played 40 times in 1982–83 as Stoke finished in a mid-table position of 13th.
-Watson then spent the summer of 1983 with the Vancouver Whitecaps before ending his career with a season each at Derby County and his first club Notts County.
+Watson spent the summer of 1983 with the Vancouver Whitecaps.
+He spent a season on loan at Derby County where he made 34 appearances.

+Later career

+Watson ended his league career at his first club Notts County, but continued playing into his 40s at non-league club Kettering Town.